 The cab ride should cost around 20 Soles but the cabbie ripped us off and we ended up paying 60 as he was arguing with us to pay more.
 At this point we had just started our travels and haven’t perfected our Spanish or haggling skills yet.

-I’ll go over where we stayed in Soraypampa in the Salkantay accommodation section but know that there’s nothing available online to pre-book so you’ll have to figure that out the day of.
 We traveled here in shoulder season (April, May, September, and October ) which made finding accommodation the day of relatively easy and stress free.

 Check out this post for a detailed guide on how to visit Humantay Lake independently.
 It’s one of the most popular places to visit in Peru.